Dedicated Divorce Mediation Attorneys Serving long island, ny

 For many divorcing couples, mediation is a viable alternative to the financial costs and emotional toll of traditional adversarial legal representation.
 Sensibly used, mediation provides the opportunity to find fair and realistic solutions to the economic and practical issues facing the family and can also help heal the psychological rift families experience during divorce.
 Mediation is based on the premise that the people getting divorced are in the best position to make decisions that will have long-term personal and financial consequences on their lives.

 In mediation, you and your spouse make decisions together through direct discussion.
 An impartial mediator helps you clarify and articulate your own perspectives and better understand the perspectives of your spouse, even if you do not always agree with them.
-The mediator will also help you acquire all the information necessary to make prudent decisions.
+The Long Island mediation attorney will also help you acquire all the information necessary to make prudent decisions.
 This includes complete financial disclosure by both parties.

 The mediator has no vested interest in the outcome and does not represent either party.
 Rather, the mediator is committed to ensuring that the process by which each spouse finds their way to an agreement is a fair one.
 The mediator not only refrains from imposing a solution upon you – that, after all, is what an arbitrator does – but also will not presume to advise you what you "should" do.

-Why Should You Choose Us for Your Divorce Mediation?
+Why Should You Choose Our Long Island attorneys for Your Divorce Mediation?

 How Do Our Experienced New York Mediation Attorneys Simplify the Process?